 Altruism was a term created by French philosopher Auguste Comte in the mid 1800s (Lit. “for others”, Latin roots).
 The idea of altruism is that an altruistic person will do something for others without regard to oneself, or more precisely, the needs of others may outweigh your self interest.

-Dawkins’ argument about evolution benefitting the selfish gene has shown way to reengineer the perception of altruism as being selfish for the promotion of your close relations – redefining altruism as selfish.
+Dawkins’ argument about evolution benefitting the selfish gene has shown a way to reengineer the perception of altruism as being selfish for the promotion of your close relations – redefining altruism as selfish.
 Richard Dawkins stated “We are survival machines – robot vehicles blindly programmed to preserve the selfish molecules known as genes” (1976).

 In balance, you see to your own needs and to others needs seeking the path of least harm, where you will occasionally and briefly take a hit for the good of others, but seek to address the situation before it leads to great harm or long term harm to yourself.